edmlbox/GethDesk/README.md

 ![GitHub Logo](/readmeIMG/paymentRequest.jpg)

 ### Mining page:
-1. Mining with the required number of cores.
+1. Start CPU mining with the required number of cores.

 #### Keep in mind.
 Important!

-!!!
 On Main network mining won't start until your blockchain is fully synchronized!
-(Mining will be scheduled to start automatically when blockchain fully synchronized.)
+Mining will be scheduled to start automatically when blockchain fully synchronized.

-!!!
-On Test network mining can start without blockchain being fully synchronized.
-(it will start and stop during blockchain synchronization.)
+On Test network mining can start without blockchain being fully synchronized, it will start and stop during blockchain synchronization.

 1. CPU mining status.
-(Mining or Not)
 2. Mining hashrate speed.
-3. visualized mining chart (Exist only if node mining).
+3. Visualized mining chart.
 4. Choose a default mining reward address.

 ![GitHub Logo](/readmeIMG/mining.png)